ksstrat/milestone-project-1/TESTING.md

 1. I manually tested each element for appearance and responsiveness by using a VSCode extension called 'Live Server' to start a local server and then testing my project mainly in the Chrome browser.

-2. I published the page using GitHub pages and shared the link with friends, including many developers, to test and get feedback.
+2. I published the page using GitHub Pages and shared the link with friends, including many developers, to test and get feedback.

 ### ***Manual Testing:***
 * To ensure cross-compatibility, I tested the project on four different browsers.
 The desktop browsers I utilized included: